FSGModding/FSG_Mod_Assistant/docs/importexport.md

 ### Drag-and-Drop Import Package

 If you have exported a mod collection (or part of one), those ZIP files are specially detected by Mod Assistant and will unzip their contents on import.
+New in 5.0.0, you can preview the files that will be unpacked.

 ![drag in confirm](img340/drag-drop-import-zip.png)